nn-dmt/swamp_ergo/white-paper.md

 > By embracing both creativity and data/analytics, I’ve helped companies such as ConstantContact, Live Nation, [StubHub](https://ryan-conklin.squarespace.com/#/stubhub-work/), and [Ebay](https://ryan-conklin.squarespace.com/#/ebay/), and many more stand out more from competitors with innovative digital experiences.
 I believe that it's more impactful to invite customers into the brand experience, and by doing so, have  the customer want to invite our brand into their own story."

-### Front End / Full Stack Developer: Alex Gonzales
+### Front End / Full Stack Developer: Alex Gonzalez

 Full Stack dev & Music Producer